Three Tax Buckets

 For example, if the fund manager places a trade which results in a capital gain, that gain (and tax liability) is passed down and split amongst all investors of that fund – even if you, personally, did not benefit from the gain or sell your fund shares.

-Stocks are one of the most favorable investments to hold in the Taxable bucket, because qualified dividends receive preferential tax treatment.
-There are also certain types of investments that have minimal capital gains pass-through that should be explored when investing in the Taxable bucket.
+Stocks are one of the most favorable investments to hold in the Non-Qualified bucket, because qualified dividends receive preferential tax treatment.
+There are also certain types of investments that have minimal capital gains pass-through that should be explored when investing in the Non-Qualified bucket.

 Building a Plan